 Most don’t -- they’re harmless, just like most moles and freckles on your skin.
 They’re not likely to affect your vision or cause any problems.

 The only reason you might need treatment for an eye freckle is if your doctor thinks it might be a melanoma.

 See Your Doctor

 If you’ve noticed a spot or freckle in your eye, it’s probably not a problem.
-But it’s important to get it checked out by an eye doctor (an ophthalmologist).
+But it’s important to get it checked out by an eye doctor (optometrist or an ophthalmologist).

 Other reasons to see an eye doctor include: